Write Effective Program Management Reports

 The program management report is many times a disparate collection of semi-loosely related items and activity that are hard to pull together into one cohesive message.
 As such, it leaves a lot open for interpretation and room for confusion by the reader.
 It’s up to the reader to connect the dots to truly understand the current status of the program.

-And, to add insult to injury, you would be amazed at how many people don’t read the program management report that comes their way.
+And, to add insult to injury, you would be amazed at how many people don’t read the report that comes their way.
 Don’t believe me?
-Try this…stop sending your weekly management report for a week or two and see how many people even ask what happened.
+Try this…stop sending your weekly report for a week or two and see how many people even ask what happened.
 I recently talked to a colleague who sent a weekly report to over two dozen people for one year.
-He ran into some system issues and couldn’t report out on the numbers correctly so he decided to not send the program management report one week.
+He ran into some system issues and couldn’t report out on the numbers correctly so he decided to not send it one week.
 The issue wasn’t resolved for three weeks.
 Do you know how many of those dozens of people asked what happened or where was the report?
 Not one!

 How to Make Your Program Management Report Meaningful